Solo Colombia Adventure Guide to Travel

 Places to Use Caution in Colombia

-And it’s a good thing to know that even if a place is considered safe to visit, you may still need to be aware of areas to be careful in or to avoid.
-I found this to be the case in MedellÃn and Bogotá, which I’ll share more detail about.
-In Cartagena, the warnings are generally about pick-pocketing.
-This is typically prevalent in any high-tourist area.
+And it’s good to know that even if a place is considered safe to visit, you may still need to be aware of areas to be careful in or to avoid.
+I found this to be the case in MedellÃn and Bogotá, which I’ll share more details about.

 MedellÃn

-MedellÃn was one of my favorite cities in Colombia, however, El Centro in MedellÃn is an area to be very cautious.
-The guide of my free walking tour, Juan, told us to not go there at night.
-He also said to be very careful during the day, particularly in certain areas.
-Juan highlighted them on our tour, sharing a local saying, “dar papaya.”
+MedellÃn was one of my favorite cities in Colombia.
+However, El Centro in MedellÃn is an area to be very cautious.
+My free walking tour guide, Juan, told us not to go there at night.

 The meaning is to not put yourself in a position to allow others to take advantage of you.
 He likened the safety level in areas to the number of papayas, with 5 being the top.

-Several times on our tour, in El Centro, we were at “five papayas.”
+Several times on our tour in El Centro, we were at “five papayas.”
 He collected the group together, asking us to stay close.
-He had us put our bags on our chest or across our chest, and to keep an eye out.
+He had us put our bags on our chest or across our chest and to keep an eye out.
 Awareness is the best defense.

 San Antonio Park, also in El Centro, has fantastic murals and two incredible Botero statues of a bird.
-One was actually partially destroyed by a guerilla bomb during the dark period of Colombian history and remains a solemn reminder.
-It’s a great square worth visiting, however, there is gang activity in the area.
-It’s not recommended to go without a group at any time.
-My guide advised us to not go at night at all.
+A guerilla bomb partially destroyed one during the dark period of Colombian history and remains a solemn reminder.
+It’s a great square worth visiting.

 Does this mean you can’t go as a solo traveler?
 Absolutely not.
 But, I do recommend a walking tour of El Centro so you know the areas to be careful.